-Background information (Informative)
+Underground information (Informative)

-In this text we will try to discuss some problems about the way osFree must load from disk and the system initialization. osFree is an OS/2 clone, so it must follow the way of doing things of original OS/2.
+In this text we will try to discuss some problems about the way osFree must load from disk and the system initialization process. osFree is an OS/2 clone, so it must follow the way of doing things of original OS/2.
 Also we must borrow the good ideas from OS/2 Warp Connect PowerPC Edition (aka Workplace OS), as it was the 1st example of microkernel OS/2, and had some essential features for microkernel OS/2 system.
-You can skip this section if you interested only normative part.

 OS/2 Boot sequence

-At the end of POST procedure the ROM BIOS initializes devices and gives control to int 19h interrupt routine, which loads 1st sector of the 1st boot device (a floppy, HDD or another).
+At the end of POST procedure the ROM BIOS initializes devices and gives control to int 19h interrupt routine, which loads 1st sector of the 1st boot device (a floopy, HDD or another).
 If the device was the HDD, then the Master boot record (MBR) is loaded from the 1st sector.
-The ROM BIOS loads it at address $0x7c0:0\times0$ .
+The ROM BIOS loads it at address $0x7c0:0\times0$.
 The MBR has a Non-System Bootstrap (NSB) in it, and the Partition Table (PT).
-The NSB code relocates MBR to $0\times60:0\times0$ and loads the bootsector of boot HDD partition at the same place $(0x7c0:0\times0)$ MBR was loaded first.
+The NSB code relocates MBR to $0\times60:0\times0$ and loads the bootsector of boot HDD partition at the same place ($0x7c0:0\times0$) MBR was loaded first.
 The boot partition is searched in the Partition Table (PT), which is embedded in the MBR sector at the end of it.
 The PT contains four partition descriptors, each of which has an active flag in the 1st byte of descriptor structure.
 If this byte is equal to 80h, the partition is active, if it is =00h, then partition is not active.
 MBR transfers control to the bootsector and the bootsector loads the operating system.
-This part of boot sequence is the same in different PC

-OSes including Windows, OS/2 and Linux when loading from the active primary partition.
+This part of boot sequence is the same in different PC OSes including Windows, OS/2 and Linux when loading from the active primary partition.

-In OS/2, to freely choose operating systems, different from OS/2, IBM included the OS/2 boot manager.
-The boot manager is installed in a small primary partition, which is marked active in PT.
-So, the MBR sector loads the bootsector of the OS/2 boot manager, instead of the bootsector of a corresponding OS.
+In <acronym title="Operating System">OS</acronym>/2, to freely choose operating system, different from <acronym title="Operating System">OS</acronym>/2, IBM included the <acronym title="Operating System">OS</acronym the boot manager is installed in a small primary partition, which is marked active in PT.
+So, the MBR sector loads the bootsector of the <acronym title="Operating System">OS</acronym>/2 boot manager, instead of the bootsector of a corresponding OS/acronym>.
 The boot manager gives a menu to user, from which he or she can choose a partition to continue booting from.
-So, the boot manager then loads a bootsector of OS boot partition at the same address $0x7c0:0\times0$ .
+So, the boot manager then loads a bootsector of OS/acronym> boot partition at the same address 0x7c0:0×0.